sozu/py-pyracmon/README.md

 t.recent_posts << [t.images, t.recent_comments, t.most_liked_comment, t.total_comments]
 ```

-In each keyword argument, key denotes the kind of nodes and value denotes the type of node value; `blogs` specifies the container of nodes each of which contains `blog` *model object*.
+In each keyword argument, key denotes the name of nodes and value denotes the type of node value; `blogs` specifies the container of nodes each of which contains `blog` *model object*.
 Relationships between nodes are declared by shift operators; category, total number of posts and recent post are children of each blog.

 Next example shows the query execution and `Graph` creation which contains the result of the query (actual queries are not written to save spaces).